Citalopram

 Poor Metabolizer Higher plasma concentrations; increased side effect risk.
 Consider an alternative antidepressant not predominantly metabolized by CYP2C19.
 If citalopram is used, start at a lower dose, use slower titration, and reduce standard maintenance dose by 50%.

-Indeterminate/Not Available Unknown impact.
-Initiate therapy with the recommended starting dose.
+Indeterminate Unknown impact.
+Initiate therapy with recommended starting dose.

 Alternative Treatment Options